Mathematical Derivation Graphs: A Relation Extraction Task in STEM Manuscripts: Problem Definition

-Although the mathematical context in scholarly articles has been previously studied, significant limitations remain in effectively capturing and understanding mathematical relationships within these texts \citep{greiner2020math, chandrasekaran2020overview, jo2021modeling}.
-Extracting and comprehending these relationships through derivation graphs is critical for tasks like representation learning and mathematical information retrieval \citep{pape2001role, van2022joint, gururaja2023linguistic, aizawa2021mathematical}.

-This research aims to understand the relationships between key equations presented in many STEM articles by extracting their derivation graphs.
-An example of an extracted derivation graph is shown in Figure~\ref{fig:derivation_graph_ex}, where nodes represent "key math equations" from the manuscript and directed edges between nodes, $\left(u, v\right)$, indicate that equation $v$ was derived from equation $u$ within the text.

-Since manuscripts often contain hundreds of mathematical equations, many of which may be uninteresting (e.g., ``$k_b = 1.38 \cdot 10^{-23} J\cdot K^{-1}$"), we limit our derivation graph to only contain the most essential equations within a manuscript.
-We define \textbf{key math equations} as those explicitly labeled with a reference number in the manuscript, as seen in Figure~\ref{fig:edge_example}.
+The authors define \textbf{key math equations} as those explicitly labeled with a reference number in the manuscript, as seen in Fig.~\ref{fig:edge_example}.
+Since manuscripts often contain hundreds of mathematical equations, many of which may be uninteresting (e.g., ``$k_b = 1.38 \cdot 10^{-23} J\cdot K^{-1}$''), the authors limit the formulation of the derivation graph to only contain the key math equations within a manuscript.
 Qualitative analysis has shown that these numbered equations help illustrate the manuscript's primary focus, making them a reliable indicator for inclusion in the derivation graph.

-A derivation is defined as to originate, develop, or be obtained from another object.
-In this context, a \textbf{derivation graph} is defined as a directed acyclic graph (DAG) where the set vertices represent the labeled key math equations and the set of edges represents the derivation relationships between equations, as seen in Figure~\ref{fig:derivation_graph_ex}.
-Specifically, a directed edge from node $i$ to node $j$ indicates that equation $j$ is derived, as defined above, from node $i$.
+A derivation is defined as originating, developing, or being obtained from another object.
+In this context, a \textbf{derivation graph} is a directed acyclic graph $G = (V, E)$, where each node $v \in V$ represents a distinct mathematical equation or expression extracted from the article.
+Each directed edge $(v_i \rightarrow v_j) \in E$ indicates that equation $v_j$ is derived from or logically depends on equation $v_i$.
+Edges encode a notion of informational flow or computational dependency within the derivation graph.
+The graph is acyclic by design, as derivational dependencies do not form loops in logical progression.
+An example of an extracted derivation graph is shown in Fig.~\ref{fig:derivation_graph}, where nodes represent ``key math equations'' from the manuscript and directed edges between nodes, $\left(u, v\right)$, indicate that equation $v$ was derived from equation $u$ within the text.